 Olympic gold medalist Katie Ledecky plans to swim for Stanford after she graduates from high school next year.

 The 17-year-old from Bethesda, Maryland, announced her oral commitment Thursday.
-She is a junior at Stone Ridge School of the Sacred Heart.
+She's a junior at Stone Ridge School of the Sacred Heart.

 Ledecky won the 800-meter freestyle as a 15-year-old at the 2012 London Olympics.
 She won four gold medals and broke two world records at the 2013 world championships in Barcelona.